supaglue-labs/supaglue/docs/docs/api/introduction.md

 # Introduction

-Supaglue supports three APIs.
+Supaglue supports five APIs.
 The Management API creates customers, connections, and configure managed syncs.
-The Actions API consists of two unified APIs, one for CRM connectors and one for sales engagement connectors.
+The Actions API consists of four unified APIs, one for CRM connectors, one for sales engagement connectors, one for entities, and one for objects.

 ## Management API